How to Make Your Own Reusable Worksheets and Planners

 This post may contain affiliate links.
 Please read my disclosure for more info.

-If you’re looking for a quick way to laminate all of your favorite organizational printables, I love and recommend self-adhesive laminating sheets!
+If you’re looking for a quick way to laminate all of your favorite worksheets and organizational printables, I like self-adhesive laminating sheets!

 Here are a few reasons why:

-• They are easy to use and safe for all ages, so kids can use these too for their own projects.
+• They are easy to use, so kids can use these too for their own projects.

 • You don’t need any special supplies (other than your markers).